Frequently Asked Questions

 Android Enterprise Solution, or simply Android Enterprise (previously known as Android for Work), provides additional management features and a secure company container for your Android devices.
 This unifies Android management by removing device manufacturer differences and offers the same management features for all Android devices.

-- Enterprise Plan subscription or trial
+- Premium plan or trial

 - Miradore client 2.4.0 installed on the devices